sudo-Kunal-Mahajan/algorand-react-framework/README.md

 ## contact
+- [LinkedIn](https://www.linkedin.com/in/kunal-mahajan-8592a3212)
+- [Mail](mailto:destinier.kunal34@gmail.com)

 Let me know if you have any queries or suggestions.
 Send out a pull request if you want to contribute.
-- [LinkedIn](https://www.linkedin.com/in/kunal-mahajan-8592a3212)
-- [Mail](mailto:destinier.kunal34@gmail.com)
+Starring the repo would be appreciated.
+Tips to the address would be even more appreciated (NA4VOZFZFSGZM6AQMMUMEIDSPQXN4GLEDE7OD4SFVNHV7APXIIWNL62AT4).